grate-driver/linux/Documentation/admin-guide/kernel-parameters.rst

 where the final item represents CPUs 100,101,125,126,150,151,...

+The following convenience aliases are also accepted and used:

+        foo_cpus=all

+is equivalent to "foo_cpus=0-N" -- where "N" is the numerically last CPU on the system, thus avoiding looking up the value in "/sys/devices/system/cpu" in advance on each deployed system.

 This document may not be entirely up to date and comprehensive.
 The command